Black Death in France

 The Black Death was present in France between 1347 and 1352.
-The bubonic plague pandemic, known as the Black Death, reached France by ship from Italy to Marseille in November 1347, spread first through Southern France, and then continued outwards to Northern France.
-Due to the size of the Kingdom of France, the pandemic lasted for several years, as some parts were not affected until the plague was over in others.
+The bubonic plague pandemic, known as the Black Death, reached France by ship from Italy to Marseille in November 1347.
+From Marseille, the Black Death spread first through Southern France, and then continued outwards to Northern France.

+Due to the large size and population of the Kingdom of France, the pandemic lasted for several years, as some parts weren't affected until the plague was over in others.
 The Kingdom of France had the largest population of Europe at the time, and the Black Death was a major catastrophe.
+The plague killed roughly 50,000 people in Paris, which made up about half of the city's population.
 The Black Death in France was described by eyewitnesses, such as Louis Heyligen, Jean de Venette, and Gilles Li Muisis.
 The Black Death migrated from Southern France to Spain, from Eastern France to the Holy Roman Empire, and to England by ship from Gascony.

-At the time, Pope Clement VI resided in Avignon in present-day France during the Western Schism, and issued his condemnations of the Jewish persecutions during the Black Death, as well as the flagellants.
-During the Black Death in France, King Philip VI of France ordered the University of Paris to compose the pioneering work, Compendium de epidemia, due to the pandemic.
+At the time, Pope Clement VI resided in present-day Avignon during the Western Schism, and issued his condemnations of the Jewish persecutions during the Black Death, as well as the flagellants.
+During the Black Death in France, King Philip VI of France ordered the University of Paris to compose the pioneering work, Compendium de Epidemia, due to the pandemic.

 Background

 France in the mid-14th century

 At this point in time, France and England had entered the Hundred Years' War.
 In 1346, France had lost the Battle of Crécy.
-Pope Clement VI lived in Avignon in present-day France during the Western Schism.
+Pope Clement VI lived in present-day Avignon during the Western Schism.
+The war had placed considerable financial strain on France, and in November 1347 Philip VI called a general assembly of the Estates General to agree emergency measures to fund the conflict – a war subsidy; different regions of the kingdom decided how to pay the subsidy, such as opting for sales taxes or hearth taxes.

-The Kingdom of France had a population of between 16 and 20 million people, the largest population of Europe.
-Similarly to Italy, it was relatively urbanised.
+The Kingdom of France had a population of between 16–20 million people, the largest population of Europe.
+Similarly to Italy, it was relatively urbanized.